Snowflake-Labs/emerging-solutions-toolbox/helper-snowparser-for-dbt/README.md

 CALL SNOWPARSER_DBT_SEMANTIC_YAML(
     manifest_file => '@DROPBOX/samples/manifest.json', -- Can be fully qualified stage
     semantic_view_name => 'my_semantic_view',
-    semantic_view_description => 'Semantic view about customers and orders' );
+    semantic_view_description => 'Semantic view about customers and orders', semantic_models => TO_ARRAY(['customers', 'orders']) -- Can select which semantic models to use.
+If omitted, all will be retained.
+);
 ```